Wikia/guidelines/Process/ProgrammingLanguageSelection.md

  * Perl

-PHP is included because of the organizational expertise and because of MediaWikia.
+PHP is included because of the organizational expertise and investment in MediaWiki and the Huddler code base.
 Python was previously vetted by the architect and service development using the language has begun (deploy-tools, monetization, and data engineering).

 ## Specialized Programming Language Criteria

 To introduce a new specialized language into production at Wikia, the following questions need to be answered:

- 1. What does the proposed language offer that is not provided by one of the currently supported languages?
  1. Are there significant advantages (or potential advantages) to using the proposed language?
 This question includes libraries and open source projects that allow us to not re-implement existing work.
  2. How will the programming language be deployed and run in production?